-Medical device owners or designees should train appropriate workforce members on the use of the medical device to include any issues/concerns related to its use.
+Medical device owners or designees should train appropriate workforce members on the use of the medical device that address any issues/concerns related to its use.

-Recommendation for customer (HDO): Customer are not allowed to access this component.
+Recommendation for customer (HDO): No need for the customer to be responsible for the reported incident.
 Please reach out to Stryker Customer Care for incident response.
-Whenever severe malware is detected it is resolved by the service engineer.
+Whenever severe malware is detected, it is resolved by the Stryker service engineer.
 The customer has to block few IOCs and IOAs in their network devices.
 The customer is highly recommended to use the network firewall.
 SmartMedic solution should be behind a stateful firewall.
 The firewall helps in preventing network access to devices.
-If properly used and configured it can lead to protected and reliable accessibility.
+If properly configured and used, it can lead to protected and reliable accessibility.
 It can help in prevention of unauthorized access and network connections against external threats, IP spoofing & routing attacks and malicious packets.

 08 Contingency Plan: Testing, Maintenance and Training

-SmartMedic Solution Component: Device, Tablet, Nurse Station Application and Wireless Network
+SmartMedic Solution Components: Device, Tablet, Nurse Station Application and Wireless Network